mzwsInJjq/Seattle-Open-Data-Visualization/README.md

 # Seattle Open Data Visualization

-This repository contains scripts to visualize Seattle's street network data along with neighborhood boundaries using GeoJSON files.
+This repository contains scripts to visualize Seattle's street network data along with neighborhood boundaries using GeoJSON and CSV files.

 ## Dataset Sources